DanielVallejo90/DanielVallejo90/README.md

 # Hi there 👋, I'm Daniel

-I'm a **Drupal Junior Developer** with **2 years of professional experience** 💻.
-My journey started with curiosity about how things work, and now I create **innovative solutions** that make an impact.
+I'm a **Drupal Junior Developer** with **2 years of professional experience** 💻.I started by trying to understand how things work, and now I focus on creating real, functional solutions..

 ---